wizarddata/Blue-Wizard-Mod/README.md

 =======
  Open source bluetooth controller for the Kinesis Advantage and Advantage 2 line of keyboards using the BlueMicro firmware.

+ If you're interested in purchasing an assembled mod, contact me at andrew.wells88@gmail.com.

  STATUS

  Rev 1 is final with the following features added: